koenderks/aRtsy/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for ggart
+about: Suggest an idea for aRtsy
 title: "[Feature] "
 labels: enhancement
 assignees: ''